Using word clouds to display your results

 This worksheet shows how to create a word cloud automatically from participants’ comments.
 It also describes how to change the number of items displayed in your word cloud and tells you how to remove words from a word cloud.

-This worksheet uses the Crocodile Rock Cafe survey supplied with Snap Desktop.
+This worksheet uses the Crocodile Rock Cafe survey supplied with Snap XMP Desktop.

 This step describes how to display comments as a word cloud by using auto coding.

-- In Survey Overview, open the Crocodile Rock Cafe survey supplied with Snap Desktop.
+- In Survey Overview, open the Crocodile Rock Cafe survey.

 - In Analysis, enter Q9.
 This question asks the participant to give any comments about their visit.